Facebook adds new features to Instant Articles to encourage email sign-ups and Page Likes

 The changes are meant to make Instant Articles more appealing to publishers who want to take advantage of the power of Facebook’s distribution of their content, but who are also concerned how the platform has limited their ability to display the business-critical units they traditionally placed on their websites – like those that tout subscribers or increase reader loyalty, for example.

-These features also come shortly another recent improvement to Instant Articles last month, which allowed publishers to more ads within each article than before.
+These features also come shortly after another recent improvement to Instant Articles last month, which allowed publishers to more ads within each article than before.

 The email call-to-action unit lets readers share their email address directly with the publisher on Facebook, in order to receive the email newsletters or other email updates the publisher may offer.
 Facebook’s advantage here is that it already has users’ email addresses on file, so it can make this sign-up process quicker.
 Instead of having to type in their email address manually, users can agree to share it with a click, the social network explains.